ycpcs/cs350-fall2014/assign/assign05.md

 ### 1. Constructor / Destructor
 --------------------------------

 Since the tree will grow dynamically as needed, the constructor simply needs to initialize the root node.
-The destructor will subsequently need to remove any nodes in the list.
+The destructor will subsequently need to remove any nodes in the tree.

 **Tasks**